jelmerp/website/content/authors/admin/_index.md

 - Visitors
 ---

-I am a postdoc at Duke University studying the diversification of Madagascar's mouse lemurs using genomic data in the lab of Anne Yoder.
-Previously, I've worked on sympatric speciation and admixture in Cameroon crater lake cichlids, and my dissertation was on coloration genetics and genomics of speciation in carrion and hooded crows.
+I am a postdoc at Duke University studying diversification of Madagascar's mouse lemurs using genomic data.
+Previously, I've worked on sympatric speciation and admixture in Cameroon crater lake cichlids at UNC Chapel Hill.
+My PhD dissertation was on coloration genetics and speciation genomics in two European crow taxa: carrion and hooded crows.